-Some of the caulk was missing from around the tub in the master bathroom.
+Some of the caulk was missing from around the base of the tub in the master bathroom.
 These areas should be sealed to prevent moisture penetration.
 Failure to keep walls sealed can cause deterioration and extensive moisture damage including mold growth to the interior walls, which is not always visible at the time of the inspection.